Frequently Asked Questions

 - Who is this program available for?

-This program is designed for currently certified teachers.
+This program is designed for teachers who are currently certified in exceptional student education (ESE).
 Participants cannot be in default on a U.S. Federal Government loan.

 - I do not have a teaching certification, am I eligible for the program?

 No, you are not eligible for the program.
-You must be a currently certified teacher.
+You must hold current certification in ESE.

 - I have a temporary certificate in ESE K-12, do I qualify for the program?